protocubo/instrument.hx/README.md

 `uinstrument.Instrument.hijack(<transform>, <class name>, ?<field name>)`

-More complex or specific instrumentation can be achivied by directly calling the instrumenter with a custom transformation function.
+More complex or specific instrumentation can be achieved by directly calling the instrumenter with a custom transformation function.

 ## Notes

- - inline functions are normally ignored; if, however, they are explicitly instrumented (as opposed to being inside a class that's being instrumented), they will loose their `AInline` access modifier
+1. Inline functions are normally ignored; if, however, they are explicitly instrumented (as opposed to being inside a class that's being instrumented), they will loose their `AInline` access modifier.